cds-astro/cds-votable-rust/README.md

 * supports CDATA in rows, StAX mode for streaming
 * supports MIVOT block parsing

-But it is far from been as clean and documented as I would like.
+But is not yet as clean and documented as I would like.
 If you want to use this crate in a Rust project, you should probably have a look at the VOTCli code.